-Abadfeb’s editorial reminds me of feudalism.
+[ Abadfeb’s editorial reminds me of feudalism.
 Until the rise of state-level armies in the 17th century, the nobility had their own soldiers to keep the peasants in line.
-Now, rich landowners hire vigilantes to fight the guerrillas or drug cartels, but soon the vigilantes are also dealing in drugs and killing civilians, indistinguishable from the guerrillas, and too strong to be defeated by state level armies.
+Now, rich landowners hire vigilantes to fight guerrillas and drug cartels, which leads to vigilantes also dealing in drugs and killing civilians, and they become indistinguishable from the guerrillas, and too strong to be defeated by state level armies.
 Here’s a summary of what Abadfeb describes is happening in Columbia and Mexico, which applies to many other countries:

 - The army, blessed by central authorities, looks for an ally

 - Compared to the evil guerrilla army, the vigilante self-defense groups look great — they have popular support and the state army gives them permission to fight the guerrillas.

 - The government ignores the fact that some of these vigilantes might be financed by a rival drug gang.

 - When the state tries to reassert order, they can’t.
 The vigilantes have turned into a powerful armed power and become indistinguishable from the guerrilla army and gangsters they’re fighting.
 Abadfeb says the outcome is “outlying territories turn into battlefields where life is impossible for defenseless civilians.
 The legitimate economy and tourism disappear, death tolls soar, and the final winner, inevitably, is not the state but some local narco-dictator with his own army of mercenaries”.